 "The business that can spend the most to acquire a customer wins".

 If you don't know what value your average customer is worth to your business, how can you know how much money you're able to safely spend on advertising?
 Doing these calculations will not only tell you what the customer is worth to your business today, it will also get you thinking about a number of ways that you can improve their lifetime value.
 How can you get more referrals, more repeat customers, higher first sales.
 What gets measured gets improved.

 Customer Lifetime Value (CLV) for Software as a Service (SaaS) Companies

 Let’s say a software company has a subscription service.
 One plan is $25 a month, and the other is $50 a month.
 Half of their users sign up for the $25 a month plan, and the other half sign up for the $50 a month plan.

-To determine S1, the money they gain from a customer’s first purchase, we’ll take the total money the two types of sales generate and then divide by two to get the average first sale.
+To determine S1, (the money they gain from a customer’s first purchase), we’ll take the amount of money the two types of sales generate and then divide by two to get the average first sale.

 $25 + $50 = $75